GAP-LAB-CUHK-SZ/InstPIFu/README.md

 ```

 # Data Preparation
-The prepare data for reproduction will be provided in a day or two.
+The prepare data for training will be provided in a day or two.

 # Code
 Codes for single-view object reconstruction is already released.